department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 <div itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">What benefits can my qualified dependents get?</h3>
+<h3 itemprop="name">What benefits can I get?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If the DOD approves the Transfer of Entitlement (TOE), your spouse or dependent children can apply for up to 36 months of benefits, and may be able to get money for:
+If the DOD approves the Transfer of Entitlement (TOE), you can apply for up to 36 months of benefits, and may be able to get money for:

 - Tuition
 - Housing